dreamlayers/acidwarp/README.md

 You can build for Windows from Cygwin.
 There `CC` defaults to `i686-w64-mingw32-gcc`.

-For building with Emscripten, use: `make PLATFORM=Emscripten`
+For building with Emscripten, use: `emmake make`

+Acidwarp can now be built with SDL 2 using `make SDL=2`.
+Experimental hardware accelerated palette cycling using SDL 2 and OpenGL ES 2.0 can be built with `make GL=1`.
+This can also be built with Emscripten for use with WebGL 1.0 using `emmake make GL=1`.

 ## Further resources